 There are four operations that occur on the interface: link request, status transfer, data transmit and data receive.
-The link uses the link request operation to read or write an internal PHY register or to ask the PHY to initiate a transmit action.
+The link uses the link request operation to read or write an internal PHY register, to ask the PHY to initiate a transmit action or to control arbitration acceleration.
 The PHY may initiate a status transfer autonomously and shall initiate a receive action whenever a packet is received from Serial Bus.